Print

 1. Make Ahead & Freezing Instructions: You can make this caramel in advance.
 Make sure it is covered tightly and store it for up to 1 month in the refrigerator.
 Warm the caramel up for a few seconds before using in a recipe.
 See “What Is the Texture of This Salted Caramel?” in the post above.
 This caramel is OK at room temperature for a day if you’re traveling or gifting it.
 You can freeze the salted caramel, too.
 Freeze in an airtight container for up to 3 months.
 Thaw in the refrigerator or at room temperature, then warm up before using.

-2. Special Tools (affiliate links): Medium Heavy-Duty Saucepan (avoid using nonstick) | Wooden Spoon or Silicone Spatula | Candy Thermometer (optional)
+2. Special Tools (affiliate links): Medium Heavy-Duty Saucepan (do not use nonstick) | Wooden Spoon | Candy Thermometer (like this one or this one)—optional

 3. Sugar: This recipe is most successful using granulated sugar that’s labeled “pure cane” on the packaging.
 I usually use and recommend Domino brand regular granulated sugar which says “pure cane granulated” on the packaging.

 4. Heavy Cream: Heavy cream (approximately 36% milk fat) may also be sold as whipping cream.
 Light whipping cream (30% milk fat), or double cream (48% milk fat) may be substituted.
-Do not use milk.
+Do not use half-and-half or milk.
 Room-temperature cream is best.

 5. Salt: Use regular table salt or kosher salt.
 If using larger flaky salt, add 1 teaspoon, taste, then add more if desired.
 This recipe works with 1 teaspoon of any variety of salt.
 You can always add 3/4 teaspoon, taste, then add more if desired.